sDessens/churchill-challange/README.md

-= Whats this? =
+# Whats this?

 My submission for Churchill Navigation's programming challange: http://churchillnavigation.com/challenge/.
 I got the first place quite early in the challange and held it quite long.
 Final results are still unknown.

 The problem description is:
  - You are given an array with 10.000.000 points (float x, float y, int32_t rank, int8_t id).
  - You are given an rectangle, return the 20 points inside that rectangle with the lowest rank.
  - do this as fast as possible while keeping the memory requirements below 512MB.

-= how fast is it? =
-2.1µs/query on 2.3 GHz sandy bridge with 8MB cache.
-Around 5300 clock cycles.
+Only the query time is counted

-= My solution =
+# My solution

 My program runs 2 different algorithms, first i will describe how each algorithm works, then i will describe how i've linked them together.
 I shall refer to these algorithms as 'linear scan' and 'mipmap'

-= Linear scan =
+# Linear scan

 The linear scan algorithm is extremely simple:
 	- sort all points by their rank.